BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ## Breaching and Quickhacks

- - [Much Better Netrunning](https://www.nexusmods.com/cyberpunk2077/mods/27237) locks quickhacks until you breach the network.
+ - [Much Better Netrunning](https://www.nexusmods.com/cyberpunk2077/mods/27237) locks quickhacks on anything connected to a network until you breach that network.
 It turns on after The Rescue.
+   - Enemy hideouts and guarded areas are usually on a network, so that's where you need to breach first.
+   - Civilians, police, and anything more than 50m from an access point aren't locked.
+You can hack them straight away.
+Hacking them still makes noise that can alert enemy netrunners nearby.
    - Each area's network has three parts: devices, people, and cameras and turrets.
 To hack something in one of those parts, you have to unlock it first.
    - You unlock them by winning the breach minigame.
 The daemons you upload decide which parts open.
    - Ping, Whistle, Distract and all covert quickhacks work without a breach.